sjfakharian/Data-Insight-Tools/Leveraging_Analytics_for_Competitive_Advantage.md

 2. **Applies Sophisticated Algorithms**: Uses machine learning techniques to identify patterns in home values across different markets and property types.
 3. **Continuously Improves**: Updates valuations daily and regularly enhances the model to increase accuracy, with median error rates declining over time.

-Zillow's success demonstrates how analytics can create competitive advantage by solving complex valuation problems at scale, illustrating Davenport's point that analytics competitors "transform technology from a supporting tool into a strategic weapon"[^1].
+Zillow's success demonstrates how analytics can create competitive advantage by solving complex valuation problems at scale, illustrating Davenport's point that analytics competitors "transform technology from a supporting tool into a strategic weapon".

 ## Conclusion